 5. This agent just showed a page with their cheapest properties.
 A storeroom in Fuengirola being listed as number 1.

 6. This page actually looked good and showed things that looked very interesting!
-But when opening the first one up it stated “Future release.
+But when opening the first one it stated “Future release.
 Not on the market yet.
 Register now,” which did not sound so encouraging.
-When clicking on the next one we were met with the text “The bank doesn’t pay us any commission so we charge our clients 2% on the sales price”.
-That is a praxis that is actually illegal in Andalusia as you as an agent has to have a signed permission from the vendor to advertise a property.
+Clicking on the next one we were met with the text: “The bank doesn’t pay us any commission so we charge our clients 2% on the sales price”.
+That is a praxis that is actually illegal in Andalusia.
+As an agent you have to have a signed permission from the vendor to advertise a property.

 We could go on like this but to save this blog getting too long I can say that we did not find anything of interest!
 Only agents trying to get contact details from clients in order to offer them other things.
 Very sad and frustrating that people actually fall for this.